 Types and Methods

-Water filters come in many shapes and sizes.
+Water filter cartridges come in many shapes and sizes.
 The different filters include:

 - Activated carbon filters – Removes chlorine, VOCs and improves taste.